UK government plans to revamp holiday pay calculation for part-year workers

 The client is legally responsible for making status determinations and issuing SDSs.
 If the client has been wrongly identified then, strictly speaking, the 'true' client will have inadvertently failed to comply with its legal obligations under IR35.
 Therefore, if HMRC disagrees with a decision regarding whether a service is fully contracted-out and the identity of the client, there is a risk that the business that is the true client could face unexpected tax liabilities and penalties for non-compliance.

-Businesses may take some comfort in repeated assurances from HMRC that it will take a light touch approach to imposing penalties until April 2022.
-However, it is crucial that businesses engaging with larger numbers of PSC contractors (either directly or indirectly), or that are part of complex supply chains strategically review and manage their exposure to IR35 risks.
+When the new rules were first introduced, HMRC took a light touch approach to imposing penalties for the first 12 months until April 2022.
+Given that grace period has ended, HMRC is increasingly seeking to review IR35 compliance by businesses across a variety of sectors.
+It is crucial that businesses engaging with large numbers of PSC contractors, whether directly or indirectly, or that are part of complex supply chains have comprehensive processes in place to manage their exposure to IR35 risks.

 Out-Law Legal Update